Tam Lin Balladry

 And some upon a brown,

-- "My right band shall be covered, lady,
+And I aye nearest the toun. - "My right hand shall be covered, lady,

 My left hand shall be bare,